milonmaze/privacy-terms-observatory/www.chase.com/digital/resources/privacy-security/privacy/consumer-privacy-notice-jpmselect.md

-sharing for affiliates' everyday business purposes – information about your creditworthiness affiliates from using your information to market to you sharing for non affiliates to market to you
+sharing for affiliates' everyday business purposes – information about your creditworthiness affiliates from using your information to market to you sharing for nonaffiliates to market to you
 State laws and individual companies may give you additional rights to limit sharing.

 See below for more on your rights under state law.